Particular/docs.particular.net/nservicebus/testing/index.md

  - nservicebus/testing/unit-testing
 ---

 Developing enterprise-scale distributed systems is hard and testing them is just as challenging a task.
 The architectural approach supported by NServiceBus makes these challenges more manageable.
-And the testing facilities provided actually make unit testing endpoints and workflows easy.
-You can now develop service layers and long-running processes using test-driven development.
+The testing facilities provided make unit testing endpoints and workflows easy, allowing developing service layers and long-running processes using Test-Driven Development.

 ## Getting started